newville/wxutils/README.rst

 SimpleText (a simplified variant of StaticText), MenuItem, Font, HLine, OkCancel, HyperText.

-In addition, there are more complex widgets, such as:
+In addition, there are more complex widgets, such as

- * FloatCtrl  a wx.TextCrtl that allows numerical input only.
+* ``FloatCtrl`` a wx.TextCrtl that allows numerical input only.
 Precision, upper bound, and lower bound can be set, and a callback can be bound to the control.

- * NumericCombo  wx.ComboBox with a FloatCtrl
+* ``NumericCombo`` wx.ComboBox with a FloatCtrl

- * EditableListBox a list box with a built-in popup menu to arrange order of the items with "move up/down, to top, to bottom"
+* ``EditableListBox`` a list box with a built-in popup menu to arrange order of the items with "move up/down, to top, to bottom"

- *  YesNo      a wx.Choice of only 'No' and 'Yes'
+* ``YesNo`` a wx.Choice of only 'No' and 'Yes'

- * GridPanel  a combined GridBagSizer and Panel that simplifies adding widgets to a GridBagSizer.
+* ``GridPanel`` a combined GridBagSizer and Panel that simplifies adding widgets to a GridBagSizer.

- *  FileOpen / FileSave  wrappers (supporting wildcards) to FileDialog.
+* ``FileOpen``, ``FileSave`` wrappers (supporting wildcards) to FileDialog.

 And some other miscellaneous stuff as well.
 Yeah, it's sort of a motley collection.